Count Claude Florimond de Mercy

 In the rest of the war he was often distinguished by his fiery courage.
-He rose to be general of cavalry in the course of these ten years.
-His resolute leadership was conspicuous at the Battle of Peterwardein (1716) and he was soon afterwards made commander of the Banat of Temesvar.
+He rose to be general of the cavalry in the course of these ten years.
+His resolute leadership was conspicuous at the Battle of Peterwardein (1716) and he was soon afterwards made commander of the Banat of Temesvár.

 At the great Battle of Belgrade (1717) he led the second line of left wing cavalry in a brilliant and decisive charge which drove the forces of the Ottoman Empire to their trenches.
 After the peace he resumed the administration of the Banat, which after more than 150 years of Turkish rule needed a capable governor.
 But before his work was done he was once more called away to a command in the field, this time in southern Italy, where he fought the Battle of Francavilla (20 June 1719), took Messina and besieged Palermo.
 For eleven years more he administered the Banat, reorganizing the country as a prosperous and civilized community.

 In 1733 he was made a general field marshal in the army and in the Spring of that year he and the Irish-born Major General Baron Francis Patrick O'Neillan assembled 50,000 men at Mantua in an effort to reclaim all that had been lost the previous year when the Austrians had been driven from Italy by the Franco-Spanish forces.

 Mercy was killed on 29 June 1734 at the Battle of Parma while personally leading his troops.
 He left no children, and his name passed to Count Argenteau, from whom came the family of Mercy-Argenteau.
 He was the foster father of Florimund Count de Mercy d'Argenteau.